MichaelJCole/docs-1/en/faq/deployment-aws-s3-cloudfront.md

 For steps 1. and 2, follow this [tutorial to setup your S3 and CloudFront](https://reidweb.com/2017/02/06/cloudfront-cdn-tutorial/)

-You should now have this data:
+You should now have this configuration data:
   - AWS_BUCKET_NAME="example.com"
   - AWS_CLOUDFRONT="UPPERCASE"

 ### 3. AWS: Configure security access

-For step 3, we need to create a user that can:
+For step 3, we need to create an AWS user that can:
-  - Update the bucket contents
+  - Update the S3 bucket contents
   - Invalidate the CloudFront distribution (propagates changes to users faster)

 [Create a programmatic user with this policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html):